stossy11/Pluvia/README.md

 Credits
 =======
+@stossy11 (me) for fixing this project for macOS 12.3+

+@parrotgeek1 for the base of this project named Pluvia.

 @xerub for De Rebus Antiquis iBoot exploit

 @dora2-iOS for ramdiskH.dmg, part of the partitioning script in the ramdisk, the binaries in the ramdisk (which are likely from Cydia packages), and the firmware bundles